Aged Cheese (Parmesan) - Developing

 Fundamental Logic Gate

 The Nand gate is the fundamental building block of the simulator.
-It is the only circuit that does not connect to other components internally, so its connect method is empty.
+It is the only component that does not connect to other components internally, so its connect method is empty.
 All other components will be built from Nand gates (or from other components that ultimately reduce to Nand gates).

 Logical Structure vs Layout